maciejrybaniec/eslint-config-architower/README.md

 ### Using with Node.js

-When you want to use our config for Node.js based solution, please change config extension to:
+When you want to use our config for Node.js based solution, please change the config extension to:

 ```js
 module.exports = {